-If you’re close to being maxed out on your credit cards, you may be dealing with an incredible amount of stress.
+If you have maxed out credit cards (or you’re getting close), you may be dealing with an incredible amount of financial stress.
+Whether you’re using your cards more than usual because of a financial emergency or living beyond your means, you’ll want to take control of your debt.
 But before you get into panic mode, here are a few things you can do right now to take some of the pressure off.

-When you’re maxed out, the amount of money you’re paying just in interest every month could be astronomical.
+When you have maxed out credit cards, the amount of money you’re paying just in interest every month could be astronomical.
 Those minimum payments are probably not even putting a dent in your actual debt, which is why you must put as much of your extra cash as possible towards paying off your cards each month.
-Give yourself the extra money you need to do this by reducing your expenses, as we recommend in #1.
+Give yourself the extra money you need to do this by reducing your expenses.

 There are many different ways you can pay off your debt fast, and you should do research to figure out which plan of attack works best for you.
-Two very popular ways are the avalanche method and the snowball method.
+If you have maxed out credit cards, you’ll want to make every effort to reduce your interest charges.
+Two very popular ways to pay down debt are the avalanche and snowball methods.

 You may not know this, but you can actually negotiate with your creditors to reduce your interest rates.
 It can be as simple as calling your creditors, explaining your situation, and asking for an interest rate reduction.

 Like any negotiation, though, you need to come prepared.
 You’re much more likely to get a better rate if you do your homework before you make that call.
 Have your current balance on hand, as well as the amount of interest you have paid over the last year.
 Do some research on cards with lower interest rates and have that on hand as well.
 You can use all of that information to explain to your card issuer why they should give you a lower interest rate.

 It is expensive for card issuers to lose customers, so in many ways you come into the negotiation with an advantage.
 It is possible that they won’t be able to make you a deal, but there’s no harm in asking.
 And coming into the negotiation educated and confident in your knowledge can make a huge difference.